Tax planning for higher rate taxpayers

 Everyone receives a capital gains tax allowance, although this amount has sharply decreased in recent years.
 For the 2024/2025 tax year, you will need to pay capital gains tax on anything you gain from the sale of an asset over £3,000.

 The percentage you pay in capital gains tax differs dependent on the tax band you fall into.
-For higher rate and additional rate taxpayers, capital gains tax is set at 24% on the sale of additional residential property and 20% on other chargeable assets.
+For higher rate and additional rate taxpayers, capital gains tax is set at 24% on the sale of additional residential property and other chargeable assets.

 For basic rate taxpayers, the rate depends on the size of your gain, your taxable income and what asset has been sold.